St Johann, Salzburg and the Austrian Alps

 On today's excursion we travel to Zell am See by rail (Standard Class), a beautiful town set in an idyllic location between Lake Zell and Hohe Tauern National Park.
 Here we enjoy a leisurely boat trip across the sapphire-blue waters, a great way to admire the stunning scenery, from the lush forests to the undulating hills and towering mountains beyond.
 The rest of the day is free to explore picturesque Zell am See.
 Take the time to visit its historic centre, stroll along the attractive lakefront promenade, relax in one of the many pavement cafés, or perhaps take a cable car up Schmittenhöhe Mountain, which towers over Lake Zell, and admire the wonderful views from the summit.

-Today is free for you to explore St Johann.
-The next morning, we take a coach to Salzburg.
-One of Austria's best-loved cities, Salzburg is perhaps most famous internationally as the birthplace of Mozart and as the setting for 'The Sound of Music.'
+Today we take a coach to Salzburg, one of Austria's best-loved cities, Salzburg is perhaps most famous internationally as the birthplace of Mozart and as the setting for 'The Sound of Music.'
 Upon arrival we enjoy a guided tour, seeing the iconic Getreidegasse, the Residenz and the magnificent Mirabell Gardens, gaining a fascinating insight into Salzburg's vivid history.
 The rest of your time is then at leisure.

 The remarkably preserved Old Town is truly a joy to discover.
 Be sure not to miss Salzburg's crowning glory, the brooding Hohensalzburg Fortress.
 Accessible both on foot and by funicular, the Fortress is an enduring emblem of Salzburg and its past, and the plateau on which it is perched offers a superb vantage point for looking out over this glorious city, the turquoise Salzach River and the verdant hills beyond.
 Alternatively you may like to visit the ultra-modern Hangar-7 and view its collection of aircraft and Formula One race cars.